-Job Shadow – Do you have dreams of becoming a doctor, lawyer or engineer?
+Job Shadow – Do you have dreams of becoming a doctor, lawyer, or engineer?
 What better way to explore your future professions than to observe someone in the field, even just for one or two days.
-Many college applications now ask essay questions requiring you to explain your interest and passion in a particular choice in major.
+Many college applications now ask essay questions requiring you to explain your interest and passion in a particular choice major.
 Job Shadowing gets you first-hand experience of that career and gives specific items you can then write about in an essay.
-Don’t be intimidated to simply call your local doctor, veterinarian or “fill in the blank” office and ask if you would be able to schedule a job shadow for the summer.
+Don’t be intimidated to simply call your local doctor, veterinarian, or “fill in the blank” office and ask if you would be able to schedule a job shadow for the summer.

 Photo Credit: https://www.huffpost.com/entry

 Take a Class – There is no better way to demonstrate your interest in a particular field, get ahead in high school and build credit towards college (save $$) than to take a college course over the summer at your local community college.
 Interested in a career in business – check out an offering of Business 101 or Intro to Accounting.
 Budding Psychologist?
 Register for Psychology 101 this summer.
 Or, simply pick a class that sounds interesting to you!
-You never know if a college course this summer might peak an interest for a future career!
-It’s also a wonderful way to get insight into how a college course is administered – from understanding how to read college level syllabuses, to working with professors and T.A.’s, students who arrive on a college campus with some idea of how a college class is run has a distinct edge.
-You can even take a class from the comfort of your home with the flexibility of taking actual college courses from schools like MIT, Harvard and Cal through mass open online courses (MOOCs) such as edX.
+You never know if a college course this summer might pique your interest for a future career!
+It’s also a wonderful way to get insight into how a college course is administered – from understanding how to read college-level syllabuses, to working with professors and T.A.’s, students who arrive on a college campus with some idea of how a college class is run has a distinct edge.
+You can even take a class from the comfort of your home with the flexibility of taking actual college courses from schools like MIT, Harvard, and Cal through mass open online courses (MOOCs) such as edX.

 When all is said and done, I highly recommend keeping a journal throughout your summer.
-Make notes about surprising experiences, interactions with people, things that surprised you or what you learned.
+Make notes about surprising experiences, interactions with people, things that surprised you, or what you learned.
 These summer experiences are chock full of ideas for college essays.
-Keeping a journal is a great way to pro-actively help you prepare for your future essays.
+Keeping a journal is a great way to proactively help you prepare for your future essays.